 Separated client and server parts allow you to use Web Dashboard in the following ways:

-Separated client and server parts require configuring one Web Dashboard application as a server and configuring another Web Dashboard application as a client to enable working with the server.
+Separated client and server parts require you to configure one Web Dashboard application as a server and to configure another Web Dashboard application as a client to enable working with the server.

 The table below illustrates correlations between server and client.
 The column headers display platforms you can use as a server, the row headers show available client counterparts.